 A relationship was the last thing on my mind when I arrived in Australia to begin my year out, seven years ago.
 I was recently single, travelling solo and had zero commitments.
 The world was at my itchy feet.
 And then I met Gemma.
 I was checking into a hostel in Sydney when she called out my name.
 She knew my name because we had gone to school together back home in rural West Sussex, and now here we were on the other side of the planet staying in the same city on the same street in the same building.
 I'd always fancied Gemma but never had the courage to make a pass – she was the year below me and our friendship groups only slightly overlapped.

-We went on our first date – a walk across Sydney Harbour Bridge – a couple of days later, and from that moment we were inseparable.
+We went on our first date – a walk across Sydney Harbour Bridge – a couple of days later, and have been inseparable ever since.
 I guess love happened when I was busy making other plans.
 We lived together, we worked together, we travelled together.
 We drove 8000 miles in a campervan through the Outback, travelled through Vietnam on buses, and blundered through India on trains.
 We got home and moved to London, where we live together now in a house with two cats.
 We're getting married later this year.
 She's even convinced me selfie sticks aren't a completely terrible idea.
 What a girl.

 Abi Hanks, StudentUniverse Marketing Assistant